Liam1113/Liam1113/README.md

 ### Hi there

 I'm Liam, I'm a Python, Lua, and Batch programmer, but I am also a Discord Bot developer.
 I work with discord.py, raw Python, and sometimes flask.

-#### Most of my projects are open sourced just to be there, but very few are actually open to contributions.